pallavi-rana/nlp-sql/README.md

-# NLP to SQL Query Generator using AWS
+# Natural Language to SQL Query Generator using AWS

 This project allows users to enter **natural language queries**, which are then **converted into SQL using Amazon Bedrock** and executed using **AWS Athena**.
 The results are fetched and displayed via a **Streamlit UI**.